Getting a Mortgage with a tier 2 visa

 My partner and I are looking to buy our first property, however he is from China and on a Tier 2 visa (approximately 18 months until he has leave to remain) and has been resident in the UK for over 3 years.
 Could he still get a mortgage with me?
 I am British with a good credit history.
 How much deposit will be needed?

 It would be useful to know his income, occupation, and UK financial history as these factors will help to determine how best we can help you.
-I think we'll most likely be talking to a lender who will look at the case on its individual merits, rather than a computer based model, these type of lenders tend to have less underwriting flexibility, which I believe we will need.
+We'll most likely be talking to a lender who will look at the case on its individual merits, rather than a computer based model, these type of lenders tend to have less underwriting flexibility.

 You will find that each lender has their own requirements when it comes to assessing whether or not they will be happy to consider you.
 For example, one high street lender is happy to consider an mortgage application on standard criteria if one of the joint applicant’s has permanent rights to reside in the UK, whereas another maybe be happy to consider a loan of up to 90% of the value of your property with no minimum time in the UK.